Campus Posting Guidelines

 Campus community members who engage in activities in violation of this policy may be subject to administrative disciplinary action.
 Nonaffiliated persons may be subject to relocation or removal from campus.
 Any participant in disruptive or otherwise illegal activity may face criminal charges and the payment of damages, etc.

-Any person who believes that his or her rights as stated in this policy have been violated may file a complaint with the vice president for student affairs.
-In the event that a decision made personally by the vice president is at issue, appeal may be made through the Office of Student Affairs to the president of the university, whose determination shall be final.
+Any person who believes that his or her rights as stated in this policy have been violated may file a complaint with the Vice President for Student Affairs and Enrollment Management.
+In the event that a decision made personally by the Vice President is at issue, appeal may be made through the Office of Student Affairs and Enrollment Management to the president of the university, whose determination shall be final.

 Updated August 2017 by Beth Moriarty, Residence Life and Housing